syakirharis25/Bootstrap-v4.4.1/README.md

 <a name="introduction"></a>
 ## 1. Introduction.
 <img src="bootstrap.png" height="150">
 Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
-Quickly prototype your ideas or build your entire app with our Sass variables and mixins, responsive grid system, extensive prebuilt components, and powerful plugins built on jQuery. <br /> <br />
+Quickly prototype your ideas or build your entire app with our Sass variables and mixins, responsive grid system, extensive prebuilt components, and powerful plugins built on jQuery. <br />

 Bootstrap, originally named Twitter Blueprint, was developed by Mark Otto and Jacob Thornton at Twitter as a framework to encourage consistency across internal tools.
 Before Bootstrap, various libraries were used for interface development, which led to inconsistencies and a high maintenance burden.